shivajiva101/KlipperWrt/README.md

  A guide to get _**Klipper**_ with _**fluidd**,_ _**Mainsail**_ or _**Duet-Web-Control**_ on OpenWrt embeded devices like the _Creality Wi-Fi Box_.

- **IMPORTANT: Switch to the tag of the version you want to install BEFORE downloading the firmware to ensure you are syncronised to the core packages, scripts and instructions!**
+ **IMPORTANT: Switch to the tag of the version you want to install BEFORE using the information in this document to ensure you are syncronised to the core packages, scripts and instructions!**

  ---------------------------------------------------------------------------------
 ### Before starting...